 Every Fall

 MUS-332 Instrumental Pedagogy I 3.00-

 This course combines a study of both brass and string techniques and pedagogical methodologies and is intended to prepare the pre-service instrumental educator for teaching beginning and intermediate level instrumentalists in private, small group, and large ensemble settings.
 Students will demonstrate performance and pedagogical proficiencies on each instrument.

 Every Fall Even Years

 MUS-333 Instrumental Pedagogy II 3.00-

 This course combines a study of both woodwind and percussion techniques and pedagogical methodologies and is intended to prepare the pre-service instrumental educator for teaching beginning and intermediate level instrumentalists in private, small group, and large ensemble settings.
 Students will demonstrate performance and pedagogical proficiencies on each instrument.
 Every Spring Odd Years

+MUS-348 Music History 2.00-

+This course explores the history of Western art music from the Age of Antiquity through the Modern period.
+Students in this course will be expected to aurally identify composers, eras, and works.
+Every Spring Odd Years

-MUS-352 Vocal Pedagogy 3.00-
+MUS-352 Vocal Pedagogy3.00-

 This course is intended to help vocalists develop a broad and comprehensive understanding of vocal performance and teaching techniques, including diction, vocal physiology, stages of vocal maturation and addressing the changing voice, vocal health, solo and choral repertoire, and stylistically appropriate performance practices.

 Every Spring Odd Years

 MUS-357 Liturgical Music Preparation 3.00-

 This course provides an overview of many different styles and types of liturgical music used in parishes today.
 Students will receive practical experience in the preparation of music for the mass and other liturgical events.

 Take MUS-379.
 (Required, Previous).

 Every Spring Even Years

 MUS-379 Music in Catholic Worship 3.00-

 Examines the theory, history, and present practice of music as an integral part of Catholic worship.
 Musical examples will illustrate the variety of texts, musical forms, and musical roles that serve the liturgy with emphasis on the full, conscious, and active participation of the worshiping assembly.
 Every Spring Even Years

 MUS-430 Advanced Conducting 2.00-

+Prerequisite: 330.
 A practical application of basic conducting techniques along with the study and implementation of advanced techniques.

 Take MUS-330.
 (Required, Previous).